 Enabling the analysis of cultural heritage collections on a large scale, we create frameworks that allow us to develop new methods and tools for the exploration and visualization of digital materials.
 Our applied research and practice supports curation and publication of data that contributes to improved methodologies for the organization and stewardship of humanities research.
 We develop tools for preserving and archiving born-digital artifacts of recent and contemporary cultural heritage.
 We emphasize explorations of forensic methods and vintage computing.
 We encourage potential research applications for linked data in the humanities that promotes publishing data in support of scholarly argument.

 Founded in 1999, MITH has been committed to sharing our excitement and experience around these areas of research with our campus and the broader community through an intensive program of conferences, lectures, fellowships, workshops, and weekly seminars.
 We continue to expand our outreach and public engagement through projects focusing on institution-building, curricular transformation, and diversity in the digital humanities.

-In MITH’s offices on the lower level of Hornbake Library, there is always fresh coffee, gaming systems, and a stray giraffe or two.
+The MITH offices are located on the lower level of Hornbake Library.
 MITH provides a creative environment that encourages innovation and testing the boundaries of what constitutes humanities inquiry.
-We encourage our staff to treat MITH as their second home (not just because some of them walk around in their slippers) and for visitors to kick back and relax in front of our vintage computer collection, or immediately outside in our courtyard garden.
+We encourage our staff to treat MITH as their second home and for visitors to kick back and relax in front of our vintage computer collection, or immediately outside in our courtyard garden.